 How Do Humpback Whales Behave Around Busy Atlantic Seaports?

-Research reveals what happens when humpback whales and boats of all sizes frequent the same waters.
+New research reveals what happens when humpback whales and boats of all sizes frequent the same high traffic areas.

 In U.S. waters, both the Endangered Species Act and the Marine Mammal Protection Act protect humpback whales.
 However, these whales must ply the same waters as transatlantic cargo ships, military vessels, commercial and recreational fishing vessels, and pleasure boats.
 Not surprisingly, threats to humpback whales include vessel strikes, entanglement in fishing gear, and other forms of harassment from vessels.

 On the U.S. Atlantic coast, researchers believe the waters in and around the mouth of the Chesapeake Bay are important feeding grounds for humpback whales.
 Yet, the mouth of the Chesapeake Bay also hosts the Port of Virginia, the sixth busiest seaport in the world, and Naval Station Norfolk, the largest naval base in the world.

 Designing better protection for whales begins with understanding their swimming behavior, especially around busy seaports, where a high number of interactions with vessels might occur.

 Scientists used satellite tags to track the movements and behavior of humpback whales within the high-traffic region of the Chesapeake Bay seaport from December of 2015 to February of 2017.
 In all, tags transmitted data for 35 humpbacks for an average of almost 14 days.

 The research team then used the tagging data to construct a computer model to understand how whales behaved in local waters.

 All tagged humpback whales spent some time in the high-traffic shipping lanes near the seaport and mouth of the Chesapeake Bay.
 In fact, almost one-quarter of all tagged data came from within high-traffic areas.